Evolution Strategies at the Hyperscale: EGGROLL

 Recall the Gaussian matrix ES update from \cref{eq:ES_update}.
-Our goal is to introduce a tractable approximation to generating full-rank matrices, using low-rank matrices $AB^\top$ as our search matrices instead.
-We denote the distribution of $A$ as $p(A)$ and $B$ as $p(B)$ assume that the elements of $A$ and $B$ are drawn independently: \begin{assumption} Assume all elements $a_{i,j}\in A$ and $b_{i,j}\in B$ are continuous identically and independently distributed random variables according to some zero-mean, symmetric, absolutely continuous (i.e., it has a density) distribution $p_0(\cdot)$ with finite 4th order moments and variance $0<\sigma_0^2$. \end{assumption} The low-rank approximation $AB^\top$ must be carefully integrated into the Gaussian matrix ES objective in \cref{eq:matrix_ES_objective} to ensure that the variance of the updates remains bounded with increasing number of columns $r$ as the elements of $A B^\top$ are a sum of $r$ random variables.
-To counter this, we scale the outer product by $\frac{1}{\sqrt{r}}$ which keeps the variance of $E=\frac{1}{\sqrt{r}}A B^\top$ as $\mathcal{O}(1)$.
+Our goal is to introduce a tractable approximation to generating full-rank matrices by using low-rank matrices $A B^\top$ as our search matrices instead.
+Let $p(A)$ and $p(B)$ denote the distribution of $A\in\mathbb{R}^{m\times r}$ and $B\in\mathbb{R}^{n\times r}$. \begin{assumption}[I.I.D.
+Sampling] Assume all elements $a_{i,j}\in A$ and $b_{i,j}\in B$ are continuous, identically and independently distributed random variables according to some zero-mean, symmetric, absolutely continuous distribution $p_0(\cdot)$ with finite fourth-order moments and unit variance. \end{assumption} This assumption is easily satisfied for most perturbation distributions used by ES, including members from the set of generalised Gaussian distributions like Laplace, normal, and uniform distributions.
+We then form a low-rank search matrix: $E= \frac{1}{\sqrt{r}}A B^\top$.
+The $\frac{1}{\sqrt{r}}$ scaling ensures the variance of $E$ remains bounded for all $r$.
+We denote the induced distribution of $E$ as $P(E)$. $E= \frac{1}{\sqrt{r}}A B^\top$ maps to the manifold $\mathbb{M}^r\subset\mathbb{R}^{m\times n}$ of rank-$r$ matrices.
+Hence, the density $p(E)$ is defined with respect to a unit volume on the manifold and cannot be defined with respect to the standard unit volume in Euclidean space.
+For the corresponding score function, gradients with respect to $\log p(E)$ are not defined over the usual Euclidean space.
+Instead, we use an approximation $\hat{S}(E):\mathbb{R}^{m\times n}\rightarrow \mathbb{R}^{m\times n}$ for the score function, yielding our low-rank update: